 In November 2023, the FASB issued ASU 2023-07, "Segment Reporting (Topic 280) - Improvements to Reportable Segment Disclosures."
 The ASU expands reportable segment disclosure requirements by requiring disclosures of significant reportable segment expenses that are regularly provided to the Chief Operating Decision Maker ("CODM") and included within each reported measure of a segment's profit or loss.
 The ASU also requires disclosure of the title and position of the individual identified as the CODM and an explanation of how the CODM uses the reported measures of a segment's profit or loss in assessing segment performance and deciding how to allocate resources.
 Additionally, ASU 2023-07 requires all segment profit or loss and assets disclosures to be provided on an annual and interim basis.
 ASU 2023-07 is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning December 15, 2024.
-Early adoption is permitted and the amendments must be applied retrospectively to all prior periods presented.
-The adoption of this guidance will not affect the Company's consolidated results of operations, financial position or cash flows.
-The Company is currently evaluating the effect the guidance will have on its disclosures.
+The Company adopted this accounting guidance on December 31, 2024, and applied it retrospectively to all prior periods presented in our consolidated financial statements.
+Refer to Note 11, Segment Information for the expanded disclosures.